 ProposalPad is an online proposal system meant for small business owners.
 Its dashboard allows users to track the number of testimonials and references and the percentage of accepted proposals.
 For ease of use, all the contacts can be managed in one place.
 If you have a contact list in another app, you can import it to ProposalPad.
 Speaking about configuration, it’s possible to change settings once or create multiple configuration files for proposals of different types.

 Here is the last tool from our selection that comes with a free plan.
 Onsight allows users to build mobile-friendly quotes, but keep in mind that it was not developed specifically for quoting needs.
-It is a mobile sales app, and creation of quotes is just one of its features.
+It is a mobile sales app, and the creation of quotes is just one of its features.
 However, it doesn’t offer a lot to users in this respect, e.g. there is only one template.
 So, if you need a quote builder with extended functionality, you’d better use a tool meant for this purpose.
 But you can still try Onsight out as it has a free package.

 Here we are.
 Proposify seems to be the coolest solution in this selection.
 It comes with beautiful templates, multiple customization options, easy-to-use options for team collaboration, detailed stats, and everything you may need to optimize the proposal-making process.
 Frankly speaking, it’s not only my opinion – many other users and even competitors agree with me.
 And what do you think?
 Which one of these tools is worth trying?
 Have you already used any proposal and sales quoting software?
-Share you experience with us in the comments, please!
+Share your experience with us in the comments, please!

 Subscribe to our newsletter and access exclusive content and offers available only to MonsterPost subscribers.